dcfrenci/AdventOfCode2023/README.md

 #OO..#....
 ```

-Start by tilting the lever so all of the rocks will slide north as far as they will go:
+Start by tilting the lever so all the rocks will slide north as far as they will go:

 ```
 OOOO.#.O..